microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 values when you call a function by explicitly specifying the ``start`` and ``end`` parameter values in the function call.

+.. note:: The time range is used dynamically.
+If you change the Pivot timespan property, the new value will be used by future queries as they are run.
+This means that if you re-run earlier queries after changing the timespan they will execute with different time parameters.

 Setting default timespan for queries interactively
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~